jbentham/pico/readme.md

-Simple MicroPython and CircuitPython Pi Pico webservers using ESP32 WiFi
+Simple MicroPython and CircuitPython projects

 See https://iosoft.blog for details.